 Apprenticeship opportunities are advertised as vacancies arise and are advertised below, on Top Career, Indeed, the National Apprenticeship Service website, the UCAS website and also on our social media pages.

 We welcome you to attend our apprenticeship open evenings to learn about our wide range of apprenticeship opportunities available.
-You will have the chance to discuss the apprenticeship schemes with the apprenticeship team, placement supervisors and current apprentices.
+You will have the chance to discuss our apprenticeship opportunities with the apprenticeship team, placement supervisors and current apprentices.

-There will be presentations and ‘hands-on’ demonstrations during the evening to highlight the unique nature of the work undertaken at all STFC laboratories along with Diamond Light Source.
+There will be presentations and ‘hands-on’ demonstrations during the evening to highlight the unique nature of the work undertaken at STFC.
 We shall illustrate to you that by joining one of our apprenticeship programmes you will have the opportunity to work and learn within an exciting and unique working environment with a vast array of scientific research that really does make a difference in shaping and changing the world and our understanding of it.

 We are offering several arrival time slots across two evenings, the content of each time slot will be the same.